IoTivity

-The IoTivity is an open source project. sponsored by the Open Connectivity Foundation (OCF), a group of technology companies such as Samsung Electronics and Intel who together will develop standard specifications, promote a set of interoperability guidelines, and provide a certification program to enable the Internet of Things.
+The IoTivity is an open source framework created to standardize inter-device connections for the IoT.
 Any individual or company can contribute to the project, and this may influence OCF standards indirectly.
 However, being a member of the OCF can benefit from patent cross-licensing protection.

 The IoTivity architectural goal is to create a new standard by which billions of wired and wireless devices will connect to each other and to the Internet.

 History

 In October 2016 they announced AllJoyn merger into Iotivity.
 The group hoped that devices running either AllJoyn or Iotivity would be interoperable and backward compatible.

 On October 10, 2016, the AllSeen Alliance merged with the Open Connectivity Foundation (OCF) under the OCF name and bylaws.

 OCF then sponsored both the IoTivity and AllJoyn open source projects.

 The merged groups announced that they will collaborate on future OCF specifications, as well as the IoTivity and AllJoyn open source projects, and current devices running on either AllJoyn or IoTivity will be interoperable and backward-compatible.
 The expanded OCF board of directors included: Electrolux, Arçelik A.S., ARRIS International plc, CableLabs, Canon, Cisco, GE Digital, Haier, Intel, LG Electronics, Microsoft, Qualcomm, Samsung, and Technicolor SA.